seanelvidge/seanelvidge.github.io/_posts/2025-12-15-Football_team_rankings.md

 ## Why This Matters

 This framework enforces mathematical honesty.
 Uncertainty is explicit, calibration is measurable, and every parameter ($$\beta$$, $$\rho$$, $$q$$, $$\kappa$$, tier baselines, and historical home advantage) has a clear interpretation.
 Instead of a single magic constant, the model becomes a living system that adapts across seasons, divisions, and eras.
-When a lower-league team's rating converges toward that of a top-flight side, it is not guesswork—it is a probabilistic statement grounded in data, uncertainty, and time.